First Came Love, Then Came Brooklyn College

 "I was very shy," he says.
 "I didn’t ask questions until the end, I just knew I needed help.
 The jobs I’d had up to that point were construction worker and busboy.
 I had no clue what an American resumé looked like and I had never applied to a large corporation.
 I needed some serious hand-holding."

-With help from the Magner Career Center, he ended up landing an internship as an investment associate at UBS Wealth Management during his final year.
+With help from The Magner Center, he ended up landing an internship as an investment associate at UBS Wealth Management during his final year.
 After graduation, Magner staff introduced him to a recruiter for Target, where he went to work as a replenishment team leader.
-He kept in touch with staff at the Magner Center and through them, ended up hearing about an opportunity as a management associate at Citibank.
+He kept in touch with staff at The Magner Center and through them, ended up hearing about an opportunity as a management associate at Citibank.
 He interviewed there with a branch manager who was also a Brooklyn College alumnus.

-“Connecting with the Magner Center was a godsend,” says Menendez.
+"Connecting with The Magner Center was a godsend," says Menendez.
 He was hired and quickly moved up the ranks to bigger branches and to developing product and business strategies.

 Meanwhile, Melgar had started working with young children with special needs and went back to Brooklyn College to get her master’s degree in special education.
 She now works in the New York City Public Schools.
 The couple live in a well-appointed house in East Flatbush and have two kids.
 Ever grateful, they give back to Brooklyn College as much as they can.